 - Sustainable forestry

-- Managing forests sustainably means using forests in a way and at a that maintains their productivity, biodiversity, and regeneration capacity as well as ensuring that they can meet society’s needs now and in the future.10
+- Managing forests sustainably means using forests in a way that maintains their productivity, biodiversity, and regeneration capacity, as well as ensuring that they can meet society’s needs now and in the future.10

 - Supporting research